Jack0fAll/EquiptechllcWebsite/README.md

-# Equiptech, LLC Website 1.4
+# Equiptech, LLC Website 1.5
+First published version of new website.